 For the record, here's all that was visible above the

 snow surface in 2002-03 (picture by Robert Schwarz)

 But that is NOT all.
 We now have...

 the next phase...otherwise known as the skiway relocation project...

 Well, it seems that the story of 917 (scroll up for the beginning) didn't end here.
 If you've been paying attention, you'll know that in the early 90's the astronomers started putting great big telescopes and other stuff on the west side of the skiway over near Old Pole.
 This caused lots of traffic, which created two problems.
 One was the fact that the pilots didn't like folks wandering around on the skiway when they were trying to land (well, I don't blame those pilots, after all I was a culprit myself once in the late 80s).
 Hence, the crossing beacons, which seriously chilled the folks trying to cross...and the other being the fact that said folks crossing the skiway (particularly with vehicles and equipment) tended to compact the crossing route a bit differently than the rest of the skiway, causing a bit of a bump, which the pilots did not appreciate and tried to avoid.
 To alleviate these issues, NSF decided to shift the skiway about a mile south so that it no longer would cross in front of the dark sector.
 BUT...it seems that a certain buried aircraft was still a bit too close to the surface for comfort, so in January 2007 the tail section was dug up and removed, as it were.
 Photos:

 But first, another Jerry Marty 917 hero shot...22 years after this first one.

 Above left, University of Chicago machinist Bob Spotz (on volunteer time) is cutting up scrap pieces to create the hard evidence...pieces of the tail, as it were:

-The skiway move was completed at the very beginning of the 2008-09 summer season.
+The actual relocation of the skiway did not occur until the beginning of the 2008-09 summer season.